 Three demos are available in the Air simulation:

-All three demos are built on top of the NVIDIA Cumulus Linux reference topology.
+All three demos utilize the NVIDIA Cumulus Linux reference topology.

 The reference topology provides a common and consistent pre-configured spine and leaf-based network topology, which serves as the basis for all supported NVIDIA demos and golden standards.
-This reference topology is intended to be a blank slate with minimal configuration to prepare the simulation to receive additional deployment and provisioning that demonstrates a feature or represents a fully operational production network.
+The reference topology is a blank slate with minimal configuration to prepare the simulation to receive additional deployment and provisioning that demonstrates a feature or represents a fully operational production network.